 - Paul H. Chook Department of Information Systems and Statistics

 - (646) 312-3369

-Dr. Ma was an assistant professor of Management Information Systems at the University of Delaware, Delaware, U.S.A (1987-1994), and a visiting scholar/assistant professor of Information and Systems Management at the Hong Kong University of Science and Technology, Hong Kong (1994-1997), before he joined the Baruch College, the City University of New York in 1997.
+Before joining the Zicklin School in 1997, Dr. Ma was an assistant professor of Management Information Systems at the University of Delaware (1987-1994), and a visiting scholar/assistant professor of Information and Systems Management at the Hong Kong University of Science and Technology, Hong Kong (1994-1997).
 Prior to his graduate study at SUNY Buffalo (MBA, 1982) and New York University (Ph.D. in I.S., 1988) in U.S., he headed the sales department in Far Eastern Department Store, Inc. (1979-1980) and Lai-Lai Department Store, Inc., Taipei, Taiwan (1978-1979).

 Dr. Ma’s research interest includes data warehouse and OLAP, workflow management systems, information retrieval, negotiation support systems, scenario management for mathematical programming systems, semantic data modeling support systems, and metagraph applications.

 Multi-Agent Approach to the Coalition Formation in the Power Industry (with J. Yen, Y. Yan, and F. Wu).
 Decision Support Systems, 28 (3): 279-90, 2000.

 Evaluation of User Interface Designs for Information Retrieval Systems: A Computer-Based Experiment (with Paul J. H. Hu and Patrick Y. K. Chau).
 Decision Support Systems, 27: 125-43, 1999.